 As you probably know, distracted driving is one of the leading causes of car accidents.
 Don’t assume that just because you are a master multitasker at home or in the office that you are behind the wheel, too.
 This is one place where you want to have a singular focus.

 Speeding.
-This is the second most common cause of accidents.
+This is another common cause of accidents.
 You get out on the road and sometimes it is hard to resist going a little faster than the speed limit.
 Maybe you are running late or rushing to an emergency or just ignoring the posted limits.
-Did you know that the faster your vehicle is moving, the less control you have over it?
-Should you run into a situation where you have to brake suddenly, you may not be able to react quick enough to stop from rear-ending the car in front of you.
+Did you know, that the faster your vehicle is moving, the less control you have over it?
+Should you need to brake suddenly, you may not be able to react quick enough to stop from rear-ending the car in front of you.

 Follow the speed limit laws and resist the urge to speed.
 Speeding can result in serious injuries such as whiplash or concussions.

 Drunk Driving.
 Another leading cause of accidents and one of the most deadly, too, is when you are driving under the influence of alcohol, illegal drugs, and prescription drugs.
 Your reaction times are impacted, you are likely to fall asleep at the wheel or drive recklessly.
 Use a car service such as Uber or Lyft, designate a driver or give your keys to a friend.
 Do not get behind the wheel after you have been drinking.